ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 Relaxing the assumption that one ball is stationary may at first seem like a terrible idea--the introduced complexity must be horrible.
 And that intuition is basically correct.
 Treating both balls as moving would be a nightmare.
-Yet even when both balls are moving, we don't need to _treat_ it that way.
-Instead, we can change to a frame of reference that moves with one of the balls.
+Yet even when both balls are moving, I don't need to _treat_ it that way.
+Instead, I can change to a frame of reference that moves with one of the balls.
 In such a frame of reference, that ball is stationary.
 A picture of the situation is shown in Figure 10:

 [![ball_ball_collision_2]({{images}}/ball_ball_collision_2.jpg)]({{images}}/ball_ball_collision_2.jpg){:.center-img .width-90}